 - If you freeze a bunch of this cookie dough, you can get to it anytime and have edible cookie dough for one!

 Have I convinced you to try this easy, creamy cookie dough recipe?

 What you need to make this recipe:

 - Gluten free flour blend – You can use any blend in this recipe.

 - Butter – Use vegan butter if you want to make this recipe dairy-free.

-One of the things you will need to do before making this recipe is heat your gluten free flour to make sure it doesn't contain any bacteria.
-This can be done two ways, in the oven, or in the microwave.
+One of the things you will need to do before making this recipe is heat your gluten free flour to make sure it doesn’t contain any bacteria.
+This can be done in two ways: in the oven or in the microwave.

 Step 1: Bake your gluten free flour for 10 minutes at 165º F or microwave oven by cooking on high for 30 seconds.